 7- Data Needs

 Determine what data you want to populate into your new EHR system, and if it needs discreet handling versus what can be scanned and uploaded into your new system.
 Knowing what format your data is in or needs to be can make the data migration into your new EHR much easier.
 Some vendors offer bulk uploading of data in specific formats, which would save you a lot of time.

-Find out your total budget before shopping for a new EHR solution.
+Find out your total budget before shopping for an EHR solution.
 When you consider vendor products you will want to watch out for any additional fees for training, services or vendor add-ons besides their base product price so you can find a solution that gives you the best value in your price range.